 What are some of your hobbies and other interests?

-I am a Master Gardener volunteer at the Connecticut Audubon Society Roger Tory Peterson Estuary Center in Old Lyme and at Camp Harkness in Waterford.
-I belong to the local garden club and manage their website.
-I have recently purchased a Cannon DSLR camera and am learning about nature photography.
-I am a member of two book clubs, one in the U.S. and one in the U.K. and listen to audio books and subscribe to gardening podcasts.
+Volunteering at Camp Harkness in Waterford, I am Vice President of Thames River Garden Club and manage their website and am a member of two book clubs, one in the US and one in the UK and listen to audio books and gardening podcasts.
 I love watching British TV programs (Gardeners World included of course) which keep me connected to my family back at home.
-My family here consists of my husband, three grown up children, two moggy cats and a cockerpoo.
+My family here consists of my husband, three grown up children, two cats and a cockerpoo.